mdn/content/files/en-us/web/css/_colon_focus-visible/index.md

 }

 .button:focus-visible {
-  /*
-  ** Draw the focus style you need for keyboard focus ** in browsers that support :focus-visible.
-  */
+  /* Draw the focus when :focus-visible is supported */
   outline: 3px solid deepskyblue;
   outline-offset: 3px;
 }